 Shifting the windshield wiper position

 The wiper blades retract under the hood when the wipers are turned off.

-If retraction is obstructed by snow, etc., at the bottom of the windshield, the wipers should be shifted from the retracted position (position 2) to the rest position (position 1) above the hood level.
-When the snow season is over, manually return the wipers to the retracted position following the procedure given below.
+In the following cases, the wipers should be shifted from the retracted position (position 2) to the rest position (position 1) above the hood level.